amccarthy68/anz-challenge/readme.md

 # Automated Pipeline

-This automated pipeline uses terraform, python and SQL and is automatically deployed from the command line to initiayte the whole pipeline and its required services.
+This automated pipeline uses terraform, python and SQL and is automatically deployed from the command line to initiate the whole pipeline and its required services.

 ## Installataion